nakatsinho/alx-backend-javascript/0x05-Node_JS_basic/README.md

 bob@dylan:~$ curl localhost:1245/any_endpoint && echo ""
 Hello Holberton School!
 bob@dylan:~$

 ```

 **Repo:**

 -   GitHub repository: `alx-backend-javascript`
 -   Directory: `0x05-Node_JS_basic`
 -   File: `4-http.js`

  Done?
 Help Check your code Get a sandbox

+**---------- CODE EXPLANATION --------------**

+1. `const http = require('http');`

+- This line imports the built-in http module, which allows you to create HTTP servers and handle HTTP requests and responses.

+2. `const hostname = 'localhost';`

+- This sets the hostname to 'localhost', which means the server will bind to the local machine.

+3. `const port = 1245;`

+- This sets the port number to 1245 that the server will listen on.

+4. `const app = http.createServer((req, res) => { ... });`

+- This line creates an HTTP server using the `createServer` method of the `http` module.
+The callback function `(req, res) => { ... }` is called whenever a request is made to the server.

+5. Inside the request handler callback function:
+- a. `res.statusCode = 200;`
+Sets the HTTP status code of the response to 200 (OK).

+- b. `res.setHeader('Content-Type', 'text/plain');`
+Sets the Content-Type header of the response to 'text/plain', indicating that the response will contain plain text.

+- c. `res.end('Hello Holberton School!');`
+Writes the provided text as the response body and closes the response stream.

+6. `app.listen(port, hostname, () => { ... });`

+- This line starts the server and makes it listen for incoming requests on the specified `port` and `hostname`.
+The callback function is executed when the server starts listening.

+7. Inside the server start callback:

+- Logs a message indicating that the server is running, including the URL.

+8. `module.exports = app;`

+- Exports the `app` (HTTP server) instance so that it can be used or tested in other parts of your code.

 ### 5\.
 Create a more complex HTTP server using Node's HTTP module

 mandatory

 In a file named `5-http.js`, create a small HTTP server using the `http` module:

 -   It should be assigned to the variable app and this one must be exported
 -   HTTP server should listen on port 1245
 -   It should return plain text
 -   When the URL path is `/`, it should display `Hello Holberton School!` in the page body
 -   When the URL path is `/students`, it should display `This is the list of our students` followed by the same content as the file `3-read_file_async.js` (with and without the database) - the name of the database must be passed as argument of the file
 -   CSV file can contain empty lines (at the end) - and they are not a valid student!

 Terminal 1: